Same sex civil unions and same-sex marriages (SSM)

 Current status of government recognition of same-sex couples as of mid-2012-JUN-03:

 In 2006, the state Constitution was amended to ban same-sex marriages and common law marriages between loving, committed same-sex couples.
 Colorado law had already banned such recognition.
-The purpose of the constitutional amendment was to make it more difficult for the Legislature to legalize SSM in the future; it would first have had to repeal the amendment.
+The purpose of the constitutional amendment was to make it more difficult for the Legislature to legalize SSM in the future; it would first have had to repeal the amendment, or have the amendment declared unconstitutional by federal court.
 The amendment also made it impossible for the state courts to legalize SSM.
 By writing discrimination against lesbians, gays, bisexuals, transgender persons and transsexuals into the Constitution, the courts would have no power to modify it.

 Prior to 2009, loving committed same-sex couples had few protections for themselves and their children.
 They were regarded as "legal strangers" to each other -- as mere roommates.